 * With voting systems that use multimember ridings, all MLAs derive support from across the riding and are responsive to their supporters there.
 Voting rules are available that can ensure, if desired, that there is one MLA elected from each current riding (LPR (see below) explicitly has this feature), so in principle any multi-member-based system can provide the same local connection that our current voting system does while giving almost all voters in the multi-member ridings access to an MLA they support and markedly more diverse and representative policy perspectives.
 The MMP+ model can optionally embed the top-up MLAs within the multi-member districts, or could add them as a second tier, in which case the smallest riding size would be a bit larger (~15%) than current ridings to compensate.

 Scores in the table above are colour-coded to indicate how the values of the metrics are usually perceived (we acknowledge that there are some disputes as to the relative merits of different systems, so readers should feel free to interpret the scores according to their own set of electoral values).

 Voting Systems Assessed

 The example systems presented in the table above are:

 - Top-Up: Mixed Member Proportional (MMP) – the Ontario Citizens’ Assembly on Electoral Reform and various other commissions in Canada have recommended the Mixed Member Proportional voting system.
 With MMP, we would have about 60% of the seats as enlarged single member districts and about 40% of the seats as compensatory (‘top-up’) seats assigned at the regional level based on the party preferences expressed by voters.

-We note that other voting systems have been proposed (e.g., the Dual Member Proportional system in Prince Edward Island, the Single Member District PR system, and various forms of weighted voting).
+We note that other voting systems have been proposed (e.g., the Dual Member Proportional system in Prince Edward Island, the Single Member District PR system [click for PDF], and various forms of Weighted or Proxy Voting in which representatives have different voting weights in the legislature to ensure that each party’s total voting weight is proportional to the votes its candidates won).
 We have not assessed these alternatives here because they have been less widely discussed, but they are certainly worthy of consideration.